APA Voice Hosts Youth Voter Festival

 mfarghaly@queensledger.com

 The Queens Chamber of Commerce has announced the winners of its Annual Building Awards Gala, recognizing outstanding projects that contribute to the vibrancy and livability of the borough.
-Among the honorees is the Nova Building, a striking 23-story luxury condominium located at 29-18 41st Avenue in Long Island City, which has captured the attention of both residents and architects alike.
+Among the honorees is the NOVA, a striking 23-story luxury condominium located at 29-18 41st Avenue in Long Island City, which has captured the attention of both residents and architects alike.

 The Queens Chamber of Commerce has celebrated over 90 years of honoring the architects, builders, engineers, lenders, interior designers, and owners who contribute to the vibrancy, sustainability, and livability of Queens.
 The awards highlight excellence in new construction and renovations across residential, commercial, and industrial projects, as well as public spaces, civil initiatives, and interior design.